dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ![F2](https://github.com/dportik/SuperCRUNCH/blob/master/docs/Fig2.jpg)

 There are two main methods in **SuperCRUNCH** that can be used to filter out paralogous sequences in the locus-specific fasta files.
-Each relies on using BLAST searches to extract homologous sequence regions, but differ in whether they require user-supplied reference sequences. `Cluster_Blast_Extract.py` works by creating sequence clusters based on similarity using CD-HIT-EST. A BLAST database is constructed from the largest cluster, and all sequences from the fasta file are blasted to this database.
+Each relies on using BLAST searches to extract homologous sequence regions, but they differ in whether they require user-supplied reference sequences. `Cluster_Blast_Extract.py` works by creating sequence clusters based on similarity using CD-HIT-EST. A BLAST database is constructed from the largest cluster, and all sequences from the fasta file are blasted to this database.
 In contrast, `Reference_Blast_Extract.py` relies on a previously assembled set of reference sequences to construct the BLAST database, and all sequences from the fasta file are blasted to this database.
 Both methods offer the ability to specify the BLAST algorithm to use (*blastn, megablast, dc-megablast*), and multiple options for extracting BLAST coordinates.
 These topics are discussed in greater detail below. `Cluster_Blast_Extract.py` is recommended for 'simple' sequence record sets, in which each record contains sequence data for the same region of a single locus. `Reference_Blast_Extract.py` is recommended for more complex sequence records, in which each record contains multiple loci (long mtDNA fragment, whole organellar genome, etc.) or the records contain non-overlapping fragments of the same locus.
 The reference sequence set ensures that only the regions of interest are extracted from these records.
+Examples of reference sequence sets are available in the data folder [here](https://github.com/dportik/SuperCRUNCH/tree/master/data).

 An optional contamination filtering step is also available, called `Contamination_Filter.py`.
 This step requires a user-supplied set of sequences that represent the source of 'contamination'.
 For example, amphibian mtDNA sequences can be screened against human mtDNA sequences to make sure they are actually amphibian.
-Any reference sequences can be used, and the context depends on what the contamination source is expected to be.
+Any set of reference sequences can be used, and the context depends on what the contamination source is expected to be.
 This step will remove all sequences scoring greater than 95% identity for a minimum of 100 continuous base pairs to the reference ‘contamination’ sequences.

-The resulting filtered fasta files from this step can then be used for the quality filtering and sequence selection stage.
+The fasta files resulting from this step can be used for the quality filtering and sequence selection stage.

 ---------------

 ### Cluster_Blast_Extract.py <a name="CBE"></a>

 `Cluster_Blast_Extract.py` is one of two methods for detecting and removing paralogous sequences from locus-specific fasta files.
-This method is recommended for 'simple' sequence record sets, in which each record contains sequence data for the same region of a single locus. `Cluster_Blast_Extract.py` works by creating sequence clusters based on similarity using CD-HIT-EST. A BLAST database is constructed from the largest cluster, and all sequences from the fasta file are blasted to this database using the specified BLAST algorithm (*blastn, megablast, dc-megablast*).
+This method is recommended for simple sequence record sets, in which each record contains sequence data for the same region of a single locus. `Cluster_Blast_Extract.py` works by creating sequence clusters based on similarity using CD-HIT-EST. A BLAST database is constructed from the largest cluster, and all sequences from the fasta file are blasted to this database using the specified BLAST algorithm (*blastn, megablast,* or *dc-megablast*).
 For each sequence with a significant match, the coordinates of all BLAST hits (excluding self-hits) are merged.
 This action often results in a single interval, but non-overlapping coordinates can also be produced.
 Multiple options are provided for handling these cases, with details on this topic provided below.
 All query sequences with significant hits are extracted based on the resulting BLAST coordinates, and written to a new filtered fasta file.

 #### Basic Usage: